ag143/workshop/Az Fundamentals/notes_mistake.md

 - *wrong* Azure virtual machine scale set. allow you to create and manage groups of virtual machines and distribute the load within the same group, which is used when building large-scale services

+As an operations manager, you are in charge of managing each service in Azure.
+You need to find advice about maintenance-related events for Azure resources.
+Which service located on the Azure portal would you use?
+- *wrong* Azure Advisor
+- Help and support.
+You can find more information about maintenance in the help and support on the Azure portal.
+Planned maintenance information can be found on the Service Health page

+Is the following true?"The cost of Azure services in private preview decreases as the service becomes publicly available."
+- No

+private preview
+- this feature is always free.
+- Private previews are usually the first release of a product and are to help customers try out the service, provide feedback, verify if the service is actually needed, and shape the future of the product.
+- In general, the number of customers invited to private previews is limited, and these customers are expected to spend time with the product to provide feedback.
+- When the service becomes publicly available, it will be in full production mode.
+Fully supported by SLAs, customer support, and run on production workloads.
+Since the service is now running normally, you will be charged for it.

+Which Azure service can be used to collect events from multiple resources into one repository?
+- Azure Event Hub.
+Azure Event Hubs is a big data streaming platform and event capture service.
+It can receive and process millions of events per second.
+By using Azure Event Hubs, you can import events from multiple resources into a centralized repository.
+- *wrong* Azure Monitor.

+From ________________, you can track company regulatory standards and regulations such as ISO27001.
+- Compliance Manager. allows you to track, assign, and validate regulatory compliance activities for organizations related to Microsoft cloud services.

+You can download the regulatory compliance report from the Azure Security Center.
+- Yes.
+A new feature in Azure Security Center, the Regulatory Compliance Dashboard, is now available.
+This compliance dashboard continuously monitors your Azure and hybrid environment against specific compliance requirements.
+It can also provide security assessments and recommendations as needed.

+Companies can extend their internal network by adding their physical servers to the public cloud
+- **No**

+Inbound data traffic from your on-premises network to Azure is always free when using Azure ExpressRoute connections
+- Yes.
+Azure Express Route is used to transfer data from your on-premises datacenter to Azure Public Cloud.
+When you use Express Route to transfer data from your on-premises datacenter to the Azure public cloud, you are not charged for inbound data transfer.

+On-demand flexibility is one of the benefits of using IaaS on the Azure cloud
+- The advantage of the cloud is that you can quickly and flexibly build, delete, or expand infrastructure such as servers as needed

+Infrastructure management flexibility is one of the benefits of using IaaS on the Azure cloud
+- False
+- Physical infrastructure management is often not possible on the part of the user.
+Therefore, infrastructure management is inflexible and requires very limited management options for the user

+Your company is planning to purchase an Azure support plan.
+The main reason for this choice is to have access to a dedicated team from Azure to provide architectural support to the company and your new Azure environment creation.Which support plan should you choose to gain access to this?
+- Professional Direct.
+- Only Professional Direct (ProDirect) Advisory support provides architectural support for Azure environments.
+This plan provides access to Azure support guidance based on publicly available best practice documentation for Microsoft Azure and information from the Azure forums.
+ProDirect advisors support users based on their access to Microsoft-related documentation, Microsoft Azure support engineers, and Microsoft Azure product groups.

 # Part 4: Describe general security and network security features

+Trust Center
+- The Trust Center implements Microsoft's principles for maintaining data integrity in the cloud and Microsoft implements security, privacy, compliance, and transparency in all Microsoft cloud products and services. it is a web page that contains information and details about how Microsoft supports security, privacy, compliance, and transparency in all Microsoft cloud products and services, and is not relevant here.
+-  The Trust Center is an important part of the Microsoft Trusted Cloud Initiative, providing support and resources to the legal and compliance community

+You need to be aware of the latest Azure security standards to protect your data.Which of the following services should you use to ensure this?
+- Trust Center
+- *wrong* Azure compliance documentation

 Azure Security Center offers free and paid services
 - The free tier only provides security policies, ongoing security assessments, and practical security features that help protect your Azure resources